• Skip to primary navigation

 Food has a very special place during the festival season in India.
 There are some specific dishes that are made for specific occasions.

-In our home, we make savory ones as naivedyam (offering to god) for Lord Vinayaka especially on Ganesh Chathurthi day.
+But in our home, we make savory ones as naivedyam (offering to god) for Lord Vinayaka especially on Ganesh Chathurthi day.
 Sweet kudumulu are equally delicious.

 These savory ones are very easy to make.
 Recipe needs only 4 ingredients.
+Since they are steamed, these are also called aviri kudumulu.
+Traditionally these are served with allam pachadi.

-Cream bowl with allam chutney and undrallu in the background
+Cream bowl with allam chutney and undrallu in the background.

 Ingredients

-Rice Rava/ cream of rice/ biyyam rawa is the main ingredient you need for this recipe.
+• Rice Rava/ cream of rice/ biyyam rawa is the main ingredient you need for this recipe.
 You can buy it from Indian grocery but it is very easy to make at home as well.
+Simply grind rice into a coarse powder.
+It should feel like fine cornmeal.
+Do not grind it too much.
+I find it easy to grind small quantities, so I can control the consistency better.

 • Chana Dal/ yellow split lentils/ senagapappu